Acupressure Points Chart – Acupressure Points for Self-Treatment

 The Sea of Vitality

-Four points are found on the back of your back, two on each side of your spine below your last rib, and two finger widths and four finger widths away from the spine.
-These are useful for lower back pain relief.
+Four points are found on your back, two on each side of your spine below your last rib, and two finger widths and four finger widths away from the spine.
+These are useful for relieving lower back pain.

 Heavenly Pillar, the Third Eye, and Gallbladder 2

-If you suffer from stress, anxiety, headaches, and chronic fatigue, the Third Eye points are found in the indentation at the bridge of your nose between the eyebrows and provide great relief when acupressure is used.
+If you suffer from stress, anxiety, headaches, and chronic fatigue, the Third Eye points, located in the indentation at the bridge of your nose between the eyebrows, can provide significant relief when acupressure is applied.

-The Gallbladder 2 points, a fingertip point found on the top of the ear, joins on the side of the face and messages to relieve migraines and vascular headaches.
+The Gallbladder 2 points, located on the top of the ear and the side of the face, are used to massage and relieve migraines and vascular headaches.

-The Heavenly Pillar makes up a pair of points found one finger size beneath the bottom of the skull on your important neck muscles about half an inch from the spine.
-These acupoints are helpful for relieving insomnia, eyestrain, stiff neck, headaches, and exhaustion.
+The Heavenly Pillar makes up a pair of points found one finger’s width beneath the bottom of the skull on your important neck muscles, about half an inch from the spine.
+These acupoints help relieve insomnia, eyestrain, stiff neck, headaches, and exhaustion.

 Sea of Tranquility Points

-The Sea of Tranquility points found three finger widths from the bottom of your sternum (breastbone.)
-This point is helpful for relieving anxiety, depression, tension in your chest, and nervousness.
+The Sea of Tranquility points are three finger widths from the bottom of your sternum (breastbone).
+This point helps relieve anxiety, depression, tension in your chest, and nervousness.

 Shoulder Well

-Some Other Points Found On Acupressure Point Chart
+Some Other Points Found On The Acupressure Point Chart

 As previously mentioned, your body consists of many different pressure points.
-By using an acupressure point chart, you can locate the pressure points mentioned, and some other points are used for other ailments not mentioned previously.
+An acupressure point chart can help you locate the pressure points mentioned; some other points are used for other ailments.

-• Letting Go – found four fingers width up from the armpit crease and one finger width inward on the outer part of your chest.
+- Letting Go – found four finger widths up from the armpit crease and one finger width inward on the outer part of your chest.
 These points help to relieve coughing, chest tension, depression, shallow breathing, and congestion.

-• Supporting Mountain – at the bottom of your prominent calf muscle, ½ way between your knee crease and your heel, and useful to relieve calf muscle cramps, knee pain, lower back pain, and foot swelling
+- Supporting the Mountain – located at the bottom of your prominent calf muscle, halfway between your knee crease and your heel – is valuable for relieving calf muscle cramps, knee pain, lower back pain, and foot swelling.

-• Sacral points – these are found in the lower back and tailbone and are useful for relieving lower back pain, hip pain, and menstrual pains
+- Sacral points – these are found in the lower back and tailbone and help relieve lower back pain, hip pain, and menstrual pain

-• Welcoming Perfume – points found on the sides of your nostrils and when acupressure is used, it helps to relieve sinus congestion
+- Welcoming Perfume — Points are found on the sides of your nostrils, and acupressure helps relieve sinus congestion.

-• Intermediary points – in the middle of the underside of your arm from the wrist crease and great to relieve nausea, vomiting, and upset stomach
+- Intermediary points – in the middle of the underside of your arm from the wrist crease, great to relieve nausea, vomiting, and an upset stomach

-You can relieve many aches and pains by using an acupressure point chart combined with the pressure points.
-However, one always needs to take care when using acupressure points for self-treatment, and it is advisable to learn the proper techniques for applying pressure.
+An acupressure point chart and pressure points can relieve many aches and pains.
+However, one must always exercise caution when using acupressure points for self-treatment, and it is advisable to learn the proper techniques for applying pressure.

 Acupressure Point Chart – Finding Your Pressure Points